Mission Of HopeLoving God . . . Loving People . . . Changing Our World

 Mobile Food Bank

 Most food banks operate during normal business hours making it difficult for those who may need food support access these services.
-MOH distributes on Saturdays or other times that would make the resource more accessible.
-On distribution day a team of 10 to 15 volunteers transports food to Houck Middle School and sets up tables and displays the food that is available and check people in.
+MOH distributes on Saturdays and Wednesday to make the resource more accessible.
+On distribution days, a team of volunteers transports food to the distribution site and sets up tables and displays the food that is available and check people in.
 Food is made available on the basis of income and family size and no one is turned away.
 After distribution remaining food is packed up and returned to the MOH warehouse.
-We also serve once a month from our Silverton Campus.
+We also serve the third Saturday of each month from SCF, as well as every Wednesday.
 Contact Steve Tipton if you would like to serve!

 We distribute food to those in need at Silver Creek Fellowship on the 3rd Saturday of each month.
 The distribution is from 9 am – 12 pm.
 Volunteers arrive at 8:30 am.
 We also serve families on Wednesdays from 2 pm – 5 pm at our warehouse (limited to one visit per month).